 There’s a traditional, colonial look to this corner summer house.
-While still giving you a good internal space, its shape allows for a better use of the garden area.
+While still giving you a good internal space, its shape allows for better use of the garden area.
 In general, corner summer houses are better for smaller gardens. (source: Google)

 04. Recycle me

 We like the idea behind this house, and we’re jealous of those who have the room for it.
-Despite its larger size, this summer house has been completely built by reusing sturdy, wooden pallets. (source: online)
+Despite its larger size, this summer house has been built completely by reusing sturdy, wooden pallets. (source: online)

 05. Charming hideaway